awei01/meteor-package-namespacer/README.md

 This is a package to help with managing namespaces in your packages in an opinionated fashion.

+## Motivation

+This is an attempt to reduce boilerplate namespacing code in package development.
+It will allow for namespacing `Meteor.Error` and `Meteor.methods`.

 ## Usage

 Suppose you're creating a new `Foo` package.
 In your package's `package.js`: